KheireddineAzzez/DataVis/README.md

 # Information visualization

-> This Project Contains Code and Data(sources) that are used to create Plots regarding to Exercise 2 of lecture 172383 - Informationsvisualisierung.
+> This project contains code and data (sources) that are used to create graphics for exercise 2 of the course 172383 - Informationsvisualisierung.

 ## Folder structure

->- The Name of the folder indicates the type of the Graph like "Bar, Curve, Bar&curve"
+>- The name of the folder indicates the type of graph as "Bar, Curve, Bar and Curve".
->- Each Folder is structured:
+>- Each file is structured:

-     Data: Folder that contains data that is used to create the plot.
+     Data: Folder that contains the data used to create the plot.
-     Code: Folder that contains the code that generates the plot.
+     Code: folder containing the code that generates the plot.
-     Readme.md: contains the source and result.
+     Readme.md: contains notes on the data and the code.

-## Libraries are used during the extraction, mapping of the data and the generation of graphs are:
+## The libraries are used during extraction, data matching and graph generation:

 ```r
 library(ggridges)